BastienLacave/CTLearn-Manager/README.md

 A compagnon package to CTLearn that enables to manage models to train, test, monitor and benchmark them.

-## Usage

-The whole CTLearn Managers revolvesaround the ctlearn_model_index.ecsv, that containsall your models with the relevantinformation for training, predicting, and benchmarking, allowing you to easily jump between models and compare them.
+The whole CTLearn Managers revolves around the ctlearn_model_index.ecsv, that containsall your models with the relevant information for training, predicting, and benchmarking, allowing you to easily jump between models and compare them.

-### 🧠 Setup a model manager
+## 🧠 Setup a model manager

 To setup `CTLeanrModelManager`, you need to specify the following fields:
 - `model_nickname` : "a_name_for_your_model"